Anaelle-Gandon/FirstGit/README.md

-The firt time I learn and try Git.
+The first time I learn and try Git.
 I was practicing following the tutor https://www.youtube.com/watch?v=4o9qzbssfII Thankful to the author !